seleniumbase/SeleniumBase/README.md

 🔵 Some websites have a restrictive [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent users from loading jQuery and other external libraries onto their websites.
 If you need to use jQuery or another JS library on such a website, add ``--disable-csp`` on the command-line.

 <details>
-<summary>▶️ (expand) In this example, JavaScript creates a referral button on a page, which is then clicked.</summary>
+<summary> (expand) ▶️ In this example, JavaScript creates a referral button on a page, which is then clicked.</summary>

 ```python
 start_page = "https://xkcd.com/465/"